thanhngo/raba/README.md

 Release Note version 1.2.2 - May 08, 2021
 - Add Appname, Version and Copyright to About page
 - Fix issue: Raba crashed when adding the same Run Action into a macro

+Release Note version 5.0.1 - May 21, 2021
+- Add Conditional Delete action
+- Add About page
+- Write log to file